Danone unit probes new China bribery allegations

-SHANGHAI (Reuters) - A unit of French food group Danone SA (DANO.PA) said on Monday it opened an investigation after Chinese state TV reported that it bribed medical staff to boost sales of its infant formula at hospitals in a number of regions across northern China.
+SHANGHAI, Sept 23 (Reuters) - A unit of French food group Danone SA said on Monday it opened an investigation after Chinese state TV reported that it bribed medical staff to boost sales of its infant formula at hospitals in a number of regions across northern China.

 The latest allegations follow a report by China Central Television (CCTV) last week that Dumex, Danone’s milk powder business, bribed staff in a single hospital in the northern city of Tianjin to give its milk powder to new-born babies.
 Dumex said it expected to have a report ready by early next week.